Srikarmk/100-days-of-code-Srikar/README.md

 ✅ Completed a section from colt steel's MySQL course.

 Ahh it's been a long long ride .. so many things explored ..
 2 days to end it all 🫠

+## Day 99 of #100DaysOfCode

+✅ Explored about virtualization
+✅ Completed a section from colt steel's MySQL course.

+Finally one more day 🫡